mietek/halcyon-website/pages/reference/index.md

 > Type:                | version
 > Command-line option: | `--ghc-version=...`

-Default version of GHC to install or restore in the GHC directory.
+Default version of GHC to be installed or restored in the GHC directory.

-Used when installing an app with no constraints specified, or when installing GHC and Cabal only.
+Used when the app doesn’t declare a `base` package constraint, or when installing GHC and Cabal only.

 Supported versions include: